 After reading through countless reviews posted about this BC, I have compiled a list of the pros and cons of this best BCD choice to help in your decision:

 Our second pick for best bcd in the top end category is once again the Zeagle Stiletto model.
-It garners a rating of 4.7 out of a possible 5.0.
+It garners an even higher rating then when I last reviewed it - now getting a rating of 4.8 out of a possible 5.0.
 Not too shabby!

 This model has made the top list several years running and it continues to perform well, getting many more good reviews throughout the year.